Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 🗣️

-Valid English test scorecard — IELTS, PTE Academic, TOEFL iBT, OET, CELPIP or MET
+Valid English scorecard — IELTS, PTE, TOEFL iBT, OET

-OR: Valid passport from UK, USA, Canada, New Zealand, or Republic of Ireland
+OR valid passport from UK, USA, Canada, NZ, Ireland

-!IELTS One Skill Retake (OSR) accepted — must complete before lodging
+!IELTS One Skill Retake accepted — complete before lodging

 🏥